 If you or a loved one are dealing with a serious illness, palliative care might just be the thing you need!
 Many people have not heard of palliative care or are unsure about the benefits of palliative care.
-But, it’s worth your time to learn more because the benefits can be tremendous.
+But it’s worth your time to learn more because the benefits of palliative care can be tremendous.
 Read below to learn the what, why and when of palliative care.
 You’ll be glad you did!

 Simply put, palliative care improves the quality of life for seriously ill patients and their families.
 Palliative care is appropriate for patients in active treatment or for those at the end of life.